agentblacksmith/Terraform-CDK/README.md

 3. `vpc_config`: This will deploy the lambda to the VPC, in a private subnet where the opensearch is deployed.
 The security group is structered to enable only the outbound connection and the inbound connection is disabled.
 4. `timeout`: The default timeout value of 3 seconds were increased to 30 seconds.
 5. `environment`: The usage of environment variables in the lambda function code helps to improve maintainability.
-6. Logs are enabled for more visibility and maintainability.
+> **NOTE:** Logs are enabled for more visibility and maintainability.
 The log group is specifically created for the lambda function.
 For now the lambda function was enabled with it but can be extended to all the services as mentioned in the section [Scope of Improvement](#scope-of-improvements-↑)
+>
+> Also CloudTrail can be enabled for tracking the function invocation.
 ---
 ## Opensearch Domain [↑](#table-of-content)
 **[Documentation]()**